• Free shipping from 90€

 Step 1: Turn old into new - prepare the cot.

 If you want to paint an old cot, first clean all parts thoroughly to remove dust and other impurities.
-Use our environmentally friendly To Clean - MissPompadour cleaner for this.
+Use our environmentally friendly To Clean - MissPompadour Cleaner.
 Let everything dry well.
 Now it depends on the condition of the surface.
 Old varnish, if intact, can simply be painted over.
-If it is flaking off, you have to remove it with sandpaper.
-We have compiled detailed instructions for you in our article on removing old paint and varnishes.
-If the surface becomes different in colour, this is not a problem, as the LittlePomp chalk paint provides fantastic coverage.
+If it is flaking, you have to remove it with sandpaper.
+We have compiled detailed instructions for you in our article on removing old paints and varnishes.
+If the colour of the surface varies as a result, this is not a problem, as the LittlePomp chalk varnishes provide fantastic coverage.

 Step 2: Should you prime the cot before painting?

 Are you worried about painting a dark surface with a light colour?
 We can reassure you - you don't need to prime.
-You can turn a dark wooden bed into a white cot without any problems, as LittlePomp's chalk paints provide excellent coverage.
-However, if the dark wood can bleed, as is often the case with oak, or if a metal cot has rust spots, then priming is especially important.
-Take a look at our primers in the shop, you're sure to find the right one!
+You can turn a dark wooden bed into a white cot without any problems, as LittlePomp's chalk varnish provides excellent coverage.
+However, if the wood is prone to bleeding, as is often the case with oak, then priming is particularly important.
+In this case, use our To Bond & Block - MissPompadour primer.
+This prevents substances from leaching out from the wood into the paint coat.
+For smooth surfaces such as plastic, To Bond & Block can also be used to create an ideal bond between the surface and the paint.
+Any rust spots should be sanded and cleaned away, then treated with a special rust-inhibiting primer before priming.

 Step 3: Choose the right colour for the baby bed and apply it correctly.

 Now it's time to choose the right colour shades.
 LittlePomp offers 15 enchanting colour shades to choose from.
 It doesn't always have to be sky blue or pink in the nursery.
 How about a soft, light shade of grey?
 Or paint the children's bed in a subtle shade of white?
 It is important that the paint is applied correctly.
-If you have sanded with sandpaper, make sure that any residual sanding dust is completely removed before you start painting.
-It is best to work with the fine MissPompadour brush.
-This allows you to apply the paint evenly and without leaving any traces.
-A roller is also suitable for larger areas.
-After about 4 to 5 hours of drying time, you can apply a second coat.
-After 1 week, the paint is completely dry.
+If you have sanded the surface, make sure that any sanding dust is completely removed before you start painting.
+It is best to work with the fine LittlePomp brush.
+This allows you to apply the paint evenly, without leaving any marks.
+A Roller can be used for larger surface areas.
+After about 2 to 4 hours of drying time, you can apply a second coat.
+After 2 weeks, the varnish coat should be fully cured.

 Step 4: Do you want to seal the new colour?

 You'll want the paint on your baby's cot to be as stable, robust and easy to clean as possible.
-We have good news for you: LittlePomp chalk paints are truly saliva-proof, and incredibly durable.
-If you still want to be on the safe side, we have a selection of sealants for you in our shop.
+We have good news for you: LittlePomp chalk varnishes are truly saliva-proof and incredibly durable.
+If you still want to be on the safe side, we have a selection of topcoats for you in our shop.

 More tips and useful tools for painting a cot.

-• Smaller rooms immediately look more spacious if you paint the walls, cot and perhaps other furniture in the same colour.
+• Smaller rooms instantly look more spacious if you paint the walls, cot and perhaps other furniture in the same colour

-• If you are too impatient to paint, find an empty room or a spot in nature and spray the paint on with a sprayer.
+• If you find painting rather tedious, find an empty room or a spot outdoors and spray the paint on with a sprayer.
 Be aware of the wind direction and use a mouth guard!

-• With the pretty children's motifs of the creative stencils from MissPompadour, you can decorate the baby's bed in a lovely way.
-You can also use the stencils letters to create something very personal for the little darling by painting the name or a nice saying on the cot.
+• With our lovely patternedstencils by MissPompadour you can decorate the baby's bed with love.
+You can also use the stencils to create something very personal for your little sweetheart by painting their name or a sweet saying on the cot.

 Colour selection